-The cavernous master bedroom suite includes a king bed, sea vistas, 32" flat panel TV and access to the second floor porch.
-The refined master bath includes a sizable garden tub and walk-in shower, plus a double sink vanity.
+The roomy master bedroom suite includes a king bed, sea vistas, 32" flat panel TV and access to the second floor porch.
+The refined master bath includes a generous garden tub and walk-in shower, plus a double sink vanity.

-The sea side outdoor space is sizable and offers plenty of seating to just sit and adore the sights and sound of the sea.
+The sea side outdoor space is sizable and offers plenty of seating to just sit and savor the sights and sound of the sea.
 There is a spiral staircase that leads down to the pool from the upper decks.
-There is a powder room off of the entry on this level for comfort.
+There is a powder room off of the entryway on this level for comfort.

 Pool can be heated for an additional fee from September to April.